 History & Timeline

-Torey Hirsch and Sharon DePeters met in an 8th-grade gymnastics talent show at Heim Middle School and have been involved in the sport ever since.
+Torey Hirsch and Sharon DePeters met in an 8th grade gymnastics talent show at Heim Middle School and stayed involved in the sport ever since.
 Throughout high school, they competed for Williamsville North.
-And although they attended separate colleges, their love for gymnastics and their love for each other continued to grow.
-Sharon graduated from Canisius College and Sisters Hospital School of Nursing with an RN degree.
-Torey graduated from Ohio State with a Psychology degree.
+Although they attended separate colleges, their love for gymnastics and each other continued to grow.
+Sharon graduated from Canisius College and Sisters Hospital of Nursing with an RN degree.
+Torey graduated from Ohio State University with a psychology degree.

-After graduation, he returned to Amherst, NY and the two married in 1980.
+After graduation, Torey returned to Amherst and the two married in 1980.
 They continued to coach gymnastics in the area and their family started with the arrival of son TJ, then daughter Jacquie.
-Both Torey and Sharon worked nights at the Buffalo General Hospital in their respective fields, instructed gymnastics during the day, continued to raise a family, and at times, even held additional jobs.
+Both Torey and Sharon worked nights at Buffalo General Hospital in their respective fields, taught gymnastics during the day, continued to raise a family, and at time, even held additional jobs.

-The dream of providing gymnastics instruction and building the self-confidence of children on their own terms and in their own facility was a vision Torey and Sharon always shared together.
-After years of searching, they found the perfect spot.
-But the struggle had just begun.
+The dream of providing gymnastics instruction and building the self-confidence of children on their own terms, in their own facility, was a vision Torey and Sharon always shared.
+After years of searching, they found the perfect spot, but obstacles remained ahead.

-In 1988 after negotiating the land purchase, the first of many proposals was presented to the Town of Amherst planning board.
-This first one was denied as it was felt that the land parcel was not big enough for their proposed facility and it may also be archeologically sensitive.
-The Hirsch family battled through the town of Amherst rezoning process, uncooperative weather conditions, clearing acres of property by hand, and multiple other obstacles.
-However, these challenges were overcome and Torey took on the general contracting himself.
-With enlisted help of his father, Earl, brother Tracy, and the rest of the family, everyone got to work and construction ensued.
+In 1988 after negotiating the land purchase, the first of many proposals was presented to the Town of Amherst Planning Board.
+The Hirsch family battled through the town's rezoning process, uncooperative weather conditions, clearing acres of property by hand, and multiple other obstacles.

-Over the next 2 decades, Greater Buffalo Gymnastics Center developed thousands of student-athletes and produced 9 National Qualifiers, 4 Regional Champions, 29 State Champions, and multiple scholarship recipients.
-Numerous exhibitions and public appearance requests were performed by the many school-age children and competitive team gymnasts of the Center at Artpark, Buffalo Bisons Baseball, Williamsville Old Home Days, and many more.
-All this and more led to Greater Buffalo Gymnastics Center becoming a household name in the Western New York Community, and beyond.
+Over the next two decades, Greater Buffalo developed thousands of student-athletes and produced National Qualifiers, Regional Champions, State Champions, and multiple scholarship recipients.
+Numerous exhibitions and public appearances were performed by many Greater Buffalo competitive team gymnasts at Artpark, Buffalo Bisons games, Williamsville’s Old Home Days, and many more.
+All this and more led to Greater Buffalo becoming a household name in the Western New York Community and beyond.

-Also, it was during this time that the Hirsch children grew up and attended the same high school as their parents.
-TJ graduated college with a degree in business management from Geneseo State University where he holds 2 school records in diving, was a 3-time state champion, and an NCAA National All-American.
-Using his degree, he served as project manager for the facility’s initial $1.7 million-dollar expansion in 2005, and simultaneously started his own company located at the same complex.
+It was during this time that the Hirsch children grew up and attended the same high school as their parents.
+TJ graduated college with a degree in business management from Geneseo State University where he holds 2 school records in diving, was a three-time state champion, and an NCAA National All-American.
+Using his degree, he served as project manager for the facility’s initial $1.7 million expansion in 2005, and simultaneously started his own company located at the same complex.

-Following in her big brother’s footsteps, Jacquie also attended Geneseo State University.
-She kept up the family’s traditions of college sports and education.
-Her first year was spent learning the ropes of the diving team from her senior year brother where she placed in the top 5 at the conference championships.
-She worked at Greater Buffalo whenever she was home from school, teaching classes, summer camps and running the Pro Shop.
-Jacquie was well on her way to graduating with a degree in early childhood education, and was very excited to return home and work with children in the family business.
+Following in her big brother’s footsteps, Jacquie also attended Geneseo.
+She kept up the family’s tradition of college sports and education.
+Her freshman year was spent learning the ropes of the diving team from her brother where she placed in the top 5 at the conference championships.
+She worked at Greater Buffalo whenever she was home from school, teaching classes, summer camps, and running the Pro-Shop.
+Jacquie was well on her way to graduating with a degree in early childhood education and was very excited to return home and work with children in the family business.

 Devastating News: Picking up the Pieces